How Do I Claim Workers’ Compensation

 Our Gaffney Attorneys Have the Experience You Need

-If you have been hurt at work, there are several things that you must do to file a proper workers’ compensation claim:
+Were you hurt at work?
+There are several things that you must do to file a proper workers’ compensation claim:

 - Report your accident to your employer immediately;